 Since the very first moment I arrived at Heathrow airport to begin my journey in the UK a year ago, my life has been a roller coaster of emotions.
 My formal education and work experiences have been deeply grounded in eastern values and principles, which makes moving and working in a western, multicultural country not only exciting but also nerve-racking, not to mention pressured and alienating.

 Obviously language was a barrier for me at first.
 Having studied in an international environment and achieving a decent IELTS score of 8.0 could not guarantee my effective communication with colleagues.
 I struggled to understand different English accents, absorb medical terms and transition my ideas into words fluently.
-Even though I had a few years’ experience working in Public Relations in Vietnam, it felt like starting all over again, especially when I jumped from doing PR for the consumer/tech industry to healthcare, a highly specialist sector of which I had no background.
+Even though I had a few years’ experience working in Public Relations in Vietnam, it felt like starting all over again, especially when I jumped from doing PR for the consumer/tech industry to healthcare, a highly specialist sector in which I had no background.

 My colleagues were super friendly and welcoming, but I also found that politeness is the key for business communication here and maintaining pleasantries like saying ‘please’ and ‘thank you’ is extremely important, which sometimes gives me a bit of pressure.
 Vietnamese people do not say ‘thank you’ as much as westerners, and it is totally common if you say ‘thank you’ in Vietnam and do not receive any response.

 Another significant difference between two workplace cultures is that: while asking questions is a standard practice in the west, it does not come naturally to a deeply rooted Asian employee like me.
-When I was in Vietnam, questioning the ideas and viewpoints of senior teams members was often frowned upon and we must be extremely careful and sensitive whenever discussing any issues with seniors.
+When I was in Vietnam, questioning the ideas and viewpoints of senior team members was often frowned upon and we must be extremely careful and sensitive whenever discussing any issues with seniors.
 Therefore, it took me a while to gradually embrace the differences, adapt and be more open, honest and no longer hesitate to ask questions whenever needed.

 And…. here comes the joy!